SALVADOR CARNIVAL 2015 IN BAHIA FEB 12 to 18

 So it's simply a matter of availability.
 Consider that two thirds

-of available apartments are occupied by families who agree to
+of apartments offered are occupied by families who agree to

 rent their places during Carnival, so this is another issue

-that makes prices jump so high, since these families have to pay
+that makes prices increase, since these families have to pay

 for their accommodation somewhere else.